Astrophysical Observations of a Dark Matter-Baryon Fifth Force: Summary and Conclusions

 \acknowledgments

+We thank Stephen Taylor and the NANOGrav collaboration for providing valuable guidance in deriving the PTA constraints.
 Some of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 MG's work was also supported by the National Science Foundation under Grant No.~1719780.
 The work of VL and KZ is supported by the DoE under contract DE-SC0011632, and by a Simons Investigator award.
 This work is also supported by the Walker Burke Institute for Theoretical Physics.